adamwlester/awl-site/docs/_hidden/z_obs_arc/index_conversion/cad_portfolio.md

 - **Hardware:** standard hardware including #0-80 and M1 fasteners, washers, springs, neodymium magnets, center post

 ## Validation & Performance
-In-rig and in vivo use with stable recordings for 2 studies and 9 implants total.
+- **Stable use:** In-rig and in vivo use with stable recordings for 2 studies and 9 implants total.

 ## Deployment & Status
 - **Development:** completed, Aug 2019–Jun 2020